Residence Life is able to provide limited storage to students living on campus on a first-come, first-served basis.

 For students arriving early who did not store their items in Residence Life's early arrival storage room T/P 144A, please contact an RA, RCC, or GHC for that building to request an appointment.
 Per Residence Life’s storage guidelines, students are not guaranteed access to storage units prior to Residence Hall openings.
 Please be advised RAs, RCCs, GHCs will be in training and unavailable 9am-5pm in the weeks before residence halls open.

-You are eligible to place boxes into storage for winter break/spring semester if you are:
+Students are eligible to place boxes into storage for winter break/spring semester if they are:

 - Currently living in campus housing and studying abroad for Spring